When we discuss freshwater fishes, then nobody forgets to enlist Molly fish.

 Molly Fish Overview

-Molly, from family Poeciliidaae, is a native of America and most commonly found fish.
-They belong to the Poecilia genus with 40 different species.
+Mollies, from the family Poeciliidaae, are native to America and are the most commonly found fish.
+They belong to the Poecilia genus, which has 40 different species.
 Except for Endler livebearer, all 39 are Mollies.

 They are hardy and easy to breed.
-They are livebearers like Guppies, that is, they give birth to their young ones directly into the water.
+Like guppies, they are livebearers, giving birth to their young directly into the water.

-They are non-aggressive so it’s easy to keep them in the community tank.
-You can even start your fish keeping hobby with a group of Mollies as they are not that costly also.
-You can buy them in $2-$4 but the rare species of Molly can cost more.
-They are readily available in all the pet stores.
+Mollies are non-aggressive, so it’s easy to keep them in the community tank.
+You can even start your fish-keeping hobby with a group of Mollies, as they are not that costly.
+You can buy them for $2-$4, but the rare species can cost more.
+They are readily available in all pet stores.

-If kept in healthy and with constant water conditions, they can live up to 5 years.
+If kept healthy and with constant water conditions, they can live up to 5 years.

 Molly Fish Behavior

-They are famous for their peaceful behaviors but they can get aggressive if kept in an overcrowded tank or with aggressive mates.
-Make sure there is ample space for them or other fishes to swim and the temperament of other fish matches with theirs.
+They are famous for their peaceful behaviors, but they can get aggressive if kept in an overcrowded tank or with aggressive mates.
+Make sure there is ample space for them or other fish to swim and that the temperament of other fish matches theirs.

 Once you see the differences in their personalities, you will automatically find yourself attached to them.